 Intermediate Frequency: 462kc/s

-Chassis Notes: The schematic refers to the 6P7 as a 7-valve set, however the rectifier 'valve' is a Philips diode.
+Chassis Notes (most schematics can be clicked to download a full size version): The schematic refers to the 6P7 as a 7-valve set, however the rectifier 'valve' is a Philips diode.
 This seems to have been popular practice on schematics of this crossover valve/silicon era.
 Also noted on one schematic (possibly by JWS) is 'replace all 100V Ducon capacitors) so there may have been a known issue there.